nextcloud/news/docs/faq.md

 ## Database table grows too big

+If your users have subscribed to some high-volume feeds where a lot of items remain unread, this can lead to an oversized news table over time.
+As a consequence, the database upgrade of the news app can take several hours, during which Nextcloud cannot be used.

 By default, Nextcloud News purges old news items above a certain threshold each time it fetches new news items.
 The maximum number of items per feed that should be kept during the purging can be defined through the “Maximum read count per feed” setting in the admin UI or the `autoPurgeCount` value in the config.
-(Note: The “Purge interval” (`autoPurgeMinimumInterval`) setting is ignored and does not have any effect.)

-However, unread or starred items are exempt from the purging.
-If your users have subscribed to some high-volume feeds where a lot of items remain unread, this can lead to an oversized news table over time.
-As a consequence, the database upgrade of the news app can take several hours, during which
-Nextcloud cannot be used.
+Additionally you may enable the option to also purge unread items `purgeUnread`.
+This is useful if your users have large amounts of unread items.
+Starred items are always exempt from purging.

 The command `occ news:updater:after-update [--purge-unread] [<purge-count>]` can be used to manually purge old news items across the instance.
 With the `--purge-unread` option, unread items are also purged (starred items are still exempt).
 If `purge-count` is not specified, the configured